 This post may contain affiliate links.
 If you click on an affiliate link and make a purchase, we receive a small commission at no extra cost to you.
 Find our full disclosure here.

 When I first started experimenting with season extension, I discovered that a cold frame is an invaluable tool in a vegetable garden.
 Our cold frames allow us to jump-start the spring harvest months before most gardeners begin to sow seeds and stretch our harvest throughout winter.
 If you want tips on how to garden with a cold frame, read on.
-Here’s an excerpt on cold frames from my award-winning book, The Year-Round Vegetable Gardener.
+I write about cold frame gardening in my latest book, Growing Under Cover: Techniques for a More Productive, Weather-Resistant, Pest-Free Vegetable Garden and my award-winning book, The Year-Round Vegetable Gardener.
+Here’s an excerpt from The Year-Round Vegetable Gardener:

 Learn how to garden with a cold frame: